The Inward Investment and International Taxation Review: Japan

 There are two regulatory frameworks in Japan in respect of tax consolidation: the full controlling interest framework and the consolidated return framework.
 The consolidated return framework will be replaced with the group tax relief framework from tax years beginning on or after 1 April 2022.

 On the other hand, the consolidated return framework is, where approved by the Commissioner of the NTA, only applicable to groups in which all companies are wholly owned (whether directly or indirectly) by the ultimate parent of the group and the companies consist only of domestic companies.
 Under this framework, corporate income tax is calculated based on the group's consolidated income and payable by the domestic controlling corporation as the taxpayer.
-In respect of subsidiaries in such groups, unrealised profits and losses of qualifying assets will be imputed to taxable income or losses for the financial year immediately preceding that in which the consolidated return applies to the group.
-In addition, under the consolidated return framework, taxation on profits from intra-group transfers of qualifying assets is deferred until those assets are transferred outside the group.
+In respect of subsidiaries in such groups, unrealised profits and losses of certain marked-to-market assets will be imputed to taxable income or losses for the financial year immediately preceding that in which the consolidated return applies to the group.
+In addition, under the consolidated return framework, taxation on profits from intra-group transfers of assets for capital gain or loss adjustment is deferred until those assets are transferred outside the group.
 Intra-group contributions, donations and dividends are also disregarded under the consolidated return framework.

 ii Other relevant taxes